gbm-bailleul/xemph/README.md

 This project is just a new XMP parser.
 It has been inspired of the xmpbox module in Apache PDFBox project.
 On the contrary of Xmpbox, I did not try keep compatibility with the Jempbox.

+Most of the namespaces described in the XMP specification are implemented.
+Namespaces helpers are generated from a configuration file.
+It is possible to create new namespaces with a simple configuration file and using the xemph generator plugin for maven..

 ## Example

 Here are some examples based on PDFBox